Polyglot (book): Printed polyglots

 After the invention of printing and the revival of philological studies, polyglots became a favourite means of advancing the knowledge of Middle Eastern languages, for which no good references were available, as well as for the study of Scripture.
+In the 16th and 17th century, four well-known Biblical polyglots were published in Europe.

 Complutensian Polyglot

-The series began with the Complutensian printed by Axnaldus Guilielmus de Brocario at the expense of Cardinal Ximenes at the university at Alcalá de Henares (Complutum).
+The series began in 1514, with the Complutensian printed by Axnaldus Guilielmus de Brocario at the expense of Cardinal Ximenes.
+It was named after its place of translation, the Complutense University of Madrid at Alcalá de Henares.
 The first volume of this, containing the New Testament in Greek and Latin, was completed on 10 January 1514.
-In vols. ii.−v. (finished on 10 July 1517), the Hebrew text of the Old Testament was printed in the first column of each page, followed by the Latin Vulgate and then by the Septuagint version with an interlinear Latin translation.
+In Volumes 2-5 (finished on 10 July 1517), the Hebrew text of the Old Testament was printed in the first column of each page, followed by the Latin Vulgate and then by the Septuagint version with an interlinear Latin translation.
 Below these stood the Chaldee, again with a Latin translation.
-The sixth volume containing an appendix is dated 1515, but the work did not receive the papal sanction until March 1520, and was apparently not issued until 1522.
+The sixth volume containing an appendix is dated 1515.
+However, the death of supporter Cardinal Francisco Ximénez de Cisneros, and the delay in receiving a papal sanction until March 1520, meant that the series was apparently not issued until 1522.
 The chief editors were Juan de Vergara, López de Zúñiga (Stunica), Hernán Núñez (Pincianus), Antonio de Nebrija (Nebrissensis), and Demetrius Ducas.

 Antwerp Polyglot

 About half a century after the Complutensian came the Antwerp Polyglot, printed by Christopher Plantin (1569-1572, in eight volumes folio).
-The principal editor was Arias Montanus, aided by Guido Fabricius Boderianus, Raphelengius, Masius, Lucas of Bruges, and others.
-This work was under the patronage of Philip II of Spain; it added a new language to those of the Complutensian by including the Syriac New Testament; and, while the earlier polyglot had only the Targum of Onkelos on the Pentateuch, the Antwerp Bible had also the Targum on the Prophets, and on Esther, Job, Psalms, and the Salomonic writings.
+The principal editor was Arias Montanus.
+He was aided by Guido Fabricius Boderianus, Raphelengius, Masius, Lucas of Bruges, and others.
+This work was under the patronage of Philip II of Spain.
+It added a new language to those of the Complutensian by including the Syriac New Testament; and, while the earlier polyglot had only the Targum of Onkelos on the Pentateuch, the Antwerp Bible had also the Targum on the Prophets, and on Esther, Job, Psalms, and the Salomonic writings.

 Paris Polyglot

-Next came Guy Michel Lejay's Paris Polyglot (1645), which embraces the first printed texts of the Syriac Old Testament (edited by Gabriel Sionita, a Maronite, but the Book of Ruth by Abraham Ecchellensis, also a Maronite) and of the Samaritan Pentateuch and version by Jean Morin (Morinus).
+Next came Guy Michel Lejay's Paris Polyglot (1645).
+This was published in nine volumes.
+This embraces the first printed texts of the Syriac Old Testament (edited by Gabriel Sionita, a Maronite, but the Book of Ruth by Abraham Ecchellensis, also a Maronite) and of the Samaritan Pentateuch and version by Jean Morin (Morinus).
 It has also an Arabic version, or rather a series of various Arabic versions.